-Citation Tools: NoodleTools (MLA, APA, etc.), Citation Information, and Note Cards/Sheets
+Citation Tools: NoodleTools (MLA, APA, etc.) and Citation Information

 Use NoodleTools to assist you in citing sources in MLA format to avoid plagiarism.
-To connect to the library's subscription, use the password on the Subscription Database Password list after you sign in to the library web page.
+To connect to the library's subscription, use the password on the Subscription Database Password list after you sign in to the EAHS Library Classroom.

-- Download and print the MLA Template to help document your sources.
+- You may want to download and print the MLA Template to help document your sources.
 Take notes on the back of this sheet, loose-leaf, note cards, or the note-taking system recommended by your teacher.
-You can also take notes in NoodleTools.
+You can also take notes in NoodleTools or on your Chromebook.

 Need help formatting a paper in MLA?
 Check out this great blog from EasyBib